LAXHMAN7678/CLUBHOUSE-HOUSE-PROTECTION/README.md

-So basically this code protect your house if any person open bad room using with vulgar title it will simply detect the title and end the room of the person
+This code essentially acts as a security tool to monitor rooms within your Clubhouse social space.
+If someone opens a room with an inappropriate or offensive title, the code will automatically detect the language used in the room's title.
+Upon detecting any unsuitable words or phrases, it will immediately close the room, helping to maintain a respectful and welcoming environment.

 PRO'S
 Reports cause in minimal